VRWKV-Editor: Reducing quadratic complexity in transformer-based video editing: Experiments

 \section{Experiments}

-We conduct experiments to test the performance of \texttt{VRWKV-Editor} with existing video-editing methods.
+We conduct experiments to test the performance of \texttt{VRWKV-Editor} with existing video editing methods.
 Our evaluation encompasses computational efficiency metrics, generation quality assessments, and temporal coherence analysis across various video editing tasks.